MintcoinCommunity/Mintcoin-Desktop-Wallet/doc/readme-qt.rst

 A warning for people using the *static binary* version of Bitcoin on a Linux/UNIX-ish system (tl;dr: **Berkely DB databases are not forward compatible**).

-The static binary version of Bitcoin is linked against libdb4.8 (see also `this Debian issue`_).
+The static binary version of MintCoin is linked against libdb5.3 (see also `this Debian issue`_).

-Now the nasty thing is that databases from 5.X are not compatible with 4.X.

-If the globally installed development package of Berkely DB installed on your system is 5.X, any source you build yourself will be linked against that.
-The first time you run with a 5.X version the database will be upgraded, and 4.X cannot open the new format.
-This means that you cannot go back to the old statically linked version without significant hassle!

 .. _`this Debian issue`: http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=621425